Rediscover ecology

 For soil resources and human health, we also retain four indicators:

 • Primary energy consumption (flow indicator).
-Primary energy is all untransformed energy products, directly exploited or imported.
+Primary energy is the set of unprocessed energy products, whether directly exploited or imported.

 • Depletion of non-renewable resources; such as fossil fuels, minerals or ores.